Wrongful Death Lawyer Greensboro NC: Compassionate Support

 Greensboro Wrongful Death attorneys

-The first step in pursuing a Wrongful Death claim is to give one of our Greensboro Wrongful Death attorneys a call to explain the process to you.
-Typically, an estate will have to be set up for the deceased person and the heirs at law under the North Carolina Intestate Succession statute must be identified.
+The first step in pursuing a Wrongful Death claim is to give one of our Greensboro Wrongful Death Attorneys a call, so we can get to know you, we can hear your story and then we can explain the legal process to you.
+Typically, an estate will have to be set up for the deceased person and the heirs at law under the North Carolina Intestate Succession.
+The statute requires the heirs to be identified before moving forward.
 The personal representative of the deceased person is the proper party to bring the Wrongful Death claim and the heirs at law under intestate succession rules are the proper parties to receive shares of the damages received from a Wrongful Death claim.
-Our Greensboro Wrongful Death attorneys are here to help and can ensure that your family receives justice for the death of your loved one.
+Our Greensboro Wrongful Death Attorneys are here to help and can ensure that your family receives justice for the death of your loved one.

 It’s important to keep in mind that the statute of limitations for Wrongful Death actions in NC is generally 2 (two) years.
 This is different from the statute of limitations for most actions in NC, where one generally has 3 (three) years to file a claim.